piupiupiuu/Classifier-portfolio/README.md

 # Classifier-portfolio
 We can view each classifier as an individual stock, and borrow the idea from investment portfolio to balance the bias-variance of classifiers (ensemble learning).
 We assume there's only two classifiers in our portfolio.
-The weight of classifier1 = w1, the weight of classifier2 = w2 and w1+w2=1
+The weight of classifier1 = w1, the weight of classifier2 = w2 and w1+w2=1.
+We also assume classifier 1 has a lower bias but higher variance, classifier 2 has a higher bias but lower variance.
 ## 1. Bias:
 bias of the first classifier:
 **bias(θ1_hat) = E(θ1_hat) - θ**